 Sandhaniya These herbs heal broken bones and hasten the repair of broken bone tissue.
 Guggul (Commiphora mukul) is famous for this.
 Resins have a significant role here because resins in general are considered to relate to the blood part of plants just as the bark of trees is said to relate to bone tissue.
 The analogy is that just as resin heals the bark so it heals the bone.
 They also encourage circulation to flow to the wounded part of the body and hasten healing.

-Shukrala Herbs that increase semen and/or give force to its ejaculation; e.g. Amalaki (Phyllanthus officinalis), Aswagandha (Withania somnifera) and Shatavari (Asparagus racemosus).
+Shukrala Herbs that increase semen and/or give force to its ejaculation; e.g. amalaki (Phyllanthus officinalis), ashwagandha (Withania somnifera) and shatavari (Asparagus racemosus).

 Stambhana These are astringent herbs that are constipating, stop bleeding and are drying.
 They have the properties of vata and so increase it.
 Manjishta (Rubia cordifolia) is a renowned astringent that stops bleeding diseases.

-: These herbs can increase lactation; for example Fennel (Foeniculum vulgare) and Shatavari (Asparagus racemosus).
+Stanyavardhana These herbs can increase lactation; for example fennel (Foeniculum vulgare) and shatavari (Asparagus racemosus).